 Leavenworth HikesOne of the most popular things to do while in Leavenworth is to go for a hike!
 The town is surrounded by the beautiful Cascade Mountains and offers convenient and quick access to some of the most beautiful hiking in the Pacific Northwest.
-We’ve created three hike categories: close to town, mountaintop views, and Alpine Lakes Wilderness - we've listed our favorite hike for each below:
+Check out our staff recommendations by category below.

 Located only three blocks away from Front Street, these waterfront trails are easily accessible from our downtown Leavenworth vacation rentals.
 Enjoy a pristine riverfront atmosphere and a mostly flat elevation profile that allows for a leisurely pace.
 Visit during the early morning or evening for fewer people and an increased likelihood of spotting wildlife.
 If you cross both bridges and do the whole loop, expect to cover about 2 miles.

 Tumwater Pipeline Trail